Portugal Golden Visa vs Greece Golden Visa: A 2026 Reality Check

 The decision in five questions

 - Do you want EU citizenship at the end of this?
-If yes, Portugal (10 years) is the only realistic path of these two.
+If this matters most to you, that may point toward Portugal (10 years), the more realistic path of these two for non-residents.

 - Do you want to physically move to the country?
-If no, Portugal.
+If staying put matters most, Portugal's structure may fit.

 - Are you comfortable with a managed financial product?
-If no, Greece.
+If you would rather avoid one, Greece's may.

 - Is capital deployment efficiency important?
-If yes, Portugal.
+If this matters most to you, Portugal's structure may fit.

 - Do you specifically want to live in Greece?
-If yes, Greece — and not because of the visa.
+If this matters most, Greece's may — and not because of the visa.

 Frequently asked questions